Arrest without warrant

 In many situations, police have discretion to arrest a suspect or to proceed by way of summons.
 The behaviour of a suspect often influences which course the police adopt.
 It is extremely important to remain calm and not use abusive language or behave badly when being questioned by the police.
 The same may be said of police behaviour.
-If an arrest proves to be unlawful, actions for assault and Without lawful authority, keeping someone locked up or confined, preventing them leaving against their will.
-A common law action challenging the legality of someone’s imprisonment seeks a writ of habeas corpus (Latin for ‘have the body’, meaning ‘bring the person before the court’). may be brought at a later stage.
-For some very In Victoria, a child or young person under 18.
-See also infant. offences, polite conduct towards the police may prevent a charge being laid at all.
+If an arrest proves to be unlawful, actions for assault and false imprisonment may be brought at a later stage.
+For some very minor offences, polite conduct towards the police may prevent a charge being laid at all.

 Giving name and address

 Police have the power to require the name and address of any person they reasonably believe:

 - has committed, or is about to commit, any offence; or

 - may be able to assist the investigation of an indictable offence.